x64dbg/docs/commands/miscellanous/setjit.md

 without args: Set the current debugger as JIT.

-arg1:oldsave: Set the current debugger as     JIT and save the last JIT entry.restore: Set the old JIT entry     stored as JIT and remove it from debugger db.old (without arg2): Set the old     JIT entry stored as new JIT.old (with arg2): Set the arg2 as     old JIT entry stored.x32: Set the arg2 as new     x32-JIT entry.x64: Set the arg2 as new     x64-JIT entry.
+`arg1` oldsave: Set the current debugger as     JIT and save the last JIT entry.restore: Set the old JIT entry     stored as JIT and remove it from debugger db.old (without arg2): Set the old     JIT entry stored as new JIT.old (with arg2): Set the arg2 as     old JIT entry stored.x32: Set the arg2 as new     x32-JIT entry.x64: Set the arg2 as new     x64-JIT entry.

 ## result